hmrc/income-tax-mtd-changelog/README.md

 * Updated data fields within the `periodExpenses` & `periodDisallowableExpenses` objects to accept negative values in the following endpoints:
   * `Create`, `Retrieve` and `Amend a Self-Employment Period Summary`
+* A new data field `taxTakenOffTradingIncome` has been added to the `incomesType` object in the following endpoints:
+  * `Create`, `Retrieve` and `Amend a Self-Employment Period Summary`

+### individuals-charges-api
+* Version 1.0 is has been deprecated in production and the sandbox and will no longer accept new subscriptions to this version.
+Existing subscriptions will continue to work.
 ---
 ### 24 July 2023